jjanelee97/react-native-workshop/README.md

 🚀 Create a new file at the top level of your project, `youtube-api.js`.

-Sound familiar?
-We did this in short assignment 4, and we will be using the exact same api for this react-native app!
-That's coooool.

-Go ahead and find that file and copy it here.
-We need to do this because we need your individual api key, which you already made in sa4.

-- Accidentally deleted your API key?
-No biggie.
-Just follow the [old instructions from sa4](http://cs52.me/assignments/sa/react-videos/#youtube-api).
+- Please click this link and follow these instructions!
+We'll pause for 5 minutes, shouldn't take too long.
+[YOUTUBE API KEY](http://cs52.me/assignments/sa/react-videos/#youtube-api).

 🚀 What's this videoDetail thing?
 We'll also need to create that.
-Make a new file called `compnents/video_detail.js` and paste in this code:
+Make a new file called `components/videoDetail.js` and paste in this code:

 ```js
 import React, { Component } from 'react';